-Applicants must begin taking examinations not later than the second examination after completion of law study.
-An applicant who fails his first examination may take two additional examinations at his discretion, the last not later than the fourth examination following such first examination.
-An applicant who has failed in three examinations must study for a year before taking a fourth examination, and a year of study must intervene between the fourth and fifth examination.
-No more than five examinations can be taken.
+Applicants, including immigrant attorneys who have satisfied all other requirements and are required to take the regular examination, may take such examination at any time after completion of the required law study, but must furnish proof of good moral character as of such time.
+An applicant who fails his first examination may take two additional examinations at his discretion.

+examination following such first examination.
+An applicant who has failed in three examinations must study for a year before taking a fourth examination, and a year of study must intervene between the fourth and fifth examinations.
+Except as next provided, no more than five examinations can be taken.
+However, the Board at its discretion may permit an applicant to take additional examinations after such additional study as the Board may prescribe.
 The Board may for good cause permit a postponement as to the taking of any examination.